google-deepmind/mujoco/doc/python.rst

 sufficient to ensure that error callbacks do not return *to MuJoCo*, but it is permitted to use `longjmp <https://en.cppreference.com/w/c/program/longjmp>`__ to skip MuJoCo's call stack back to the external callsite.

-The Python bindings utilises longjmp to allow it to convert irrecoverable MuJoCo errors into Python exceptions of type ``mujoco.FatalError`` that can be caught and processed in the usual Pythonic way.
+The Python bindings utilizes longjmp to allow it to convert irrecoverable MuJoCo errors into Python exceptions of type ``mujoco.FatalError`` that can be caught and processed in the usual Pythonic way.
 Furthermore, it installs its error callback in a thread-local manner using a currently private API, thus allowing for concurrent calls into MuJoCo from multiple threads.